e-rcosta/user-api/README.md

 	1 - Install node.js

-		* Acessar o site abaixo:
+		* Access the website below:

 			https://nodejs.org/en/download/

 		* Download the Node.js source code or a pre-built installer for your platform